spree-contrib/spree_sitemap/README.md

 end
 ```

-6) add the following line to your `robots.txt` with your correct domain name
+6) make sure crawlers can find the sitemap, by adding the following line to your `public/robots.txt` with your correct domain name

 `echo "Sitemap: http://www.example.com/sitemap_index.xml.gz" >> public/robots.txt`